harshv63/My-Projects/README.md

 1- Install pycharm software
-2- Install important libraries like os, PIL, cv2, math 3- Add the required images videos and fonts in your code as per destination folder 4- Run your code in cmd mode or
+2- Install important libraries like os, PIL, cv2, math 3- Add the required images videos and fonts in your code as per destination folder 4- Implement this code
+5- Run your code in cmd mode or
-5- Run in pycharm just pressing shift + F10
+6- Run in pycharm just pressing shift + F10

 # ADDITIONAL TASK - (ASCIIFY_VIDEO)
 It can convert an ongoing image into ascii art just by using simple characters